Social Media Samples

 You can use phrases, like this one, to make people curious.
 If they want to find out an answer, they are more likely to click on your link.

-- #DYK 60% of kids spend time in daycare or Pre-K?
+- #DYK 60% of kids spend time in early care & education programs?
 Find out how you can improve their health: [LINK TO MORE INFORMATION]

 Hashtags (#) are used to tag keywords in your messages.
 This can help spark engagement with other Twitter users talking about similar topics.

-- Do you support minimum guidelines for #kids ages 0-5?
+- Do you support minimum standards for #kids ages 0-5?
 Why you should get on board FAST: [INSERT LINK] #HealthyHabits

 Include your state and/or local community to make sure people in your area can learn how to make a difference.

-- Many #Children in [STATE] spend the majority of their day in early childcare programs.
+- Many #Children in [STATE] spend the majority of their day in early care and education programs.
 Make sure they are forming #healthy habits!
 [INSERT LINK]

 #DYK, short for “did you know,” is one way you can leverage a popular hashtag to share powerful facts or statistics about your issue.